ccmsLIH/projPropCCMS/README.md

 following a standard, consistent, and established folder and file structure for data analysis projects.

+The original package prodigenr() was adapted by Anna Schritz to fit the needs of CCMS, LIH.
+The package was therefore renamed prodigenrCCMS().

 ## Installation and usage of CCMS modified package prodigenrCCMS

 Copy and paste the following two code blocks in R. Specify the project